micropython/micropython/docs/pyboard/tutorial/amp_skin.rst

     >>> f = wave.open('test.wav')
     >>> dac.write_timed(f.readframes(f.getnframes()), f.getframerate())

 This should play the WAV file.
+Note that this will read the whole file into RAM so it has to be small enough to fit in it.